map-nerd-peter/covid19-highest-lowest/README.md

 COVID-19 (Coronavirus) Tool to Show Highest and Lowest Daily COVID-19 Cases in a Country, Region, Province or State
 ========================================================================================================================

 * This tool generates a bar plot of highest and lowest daily COVID-19 (SARS-CoV-2) cases, based on historical data from Johns Hopkins University.
 This tool is helpful for identifying the status of the study area in terms of the epidemic waves.
-Typically, epidemic work through a community in multiple waves.
+Typically, an epidemic works through a community in multiple waves.
 The lowest value is useful for indentifying a trough between COVID-19 infection waves, and the highest value is useful to identify the peak of the first wave of COVID-19 in a study area.

 * __EXAMPLE - Command to obtain highest daily case value for province of Guangdong, China:__